musimathicslab/JAMintheMLoop/README.md

     > Note: as probably warned by your *CLI*, this method is not meant for *deployment to prodution*.
 Please use a web server such as Gunicorn or Apache + *wsgi_mod* for that purpose.

     > Note #2: do **not** delete the ``temp_files`` folder: this is where MIDI files are "temporarily" stored when received.
-For debugging purposes, however, they are not currently deleted after being processed; you can change this behaviour by adding a file deletion instruction in [jaminthemloop.py](Flask-back-end/jaminthemloop.py)
+For debugging purposes, however, they are not currently being deleted after being processed; you can change this behaviour by adding a file deletion instruction in [jaminthemloop.py](Flask-back-end/jaminthemloop.py)